stormshield/terraform-SNS/outscale/ha-cluster-existing-vpc/README.md

 > `$ cp terraform.tfvars.example terraform.tfvars`

-* add your Outscale access key/secret and key pair name to terraform.tfvars
+* Add your Outscale access key/secret and key pair name to terraform.tfvars
-* configure three networks:
+* Configure the three subnets:
   - Public : Internet facing subnet
   - Private: subnet with the assets to protect
   - Sync: subnet dedicated to appliances synchronisation
+* Configure the ip addresses according to the subnet networks

 ## Deployment